Amending or Modifying a Prenuptial Agreement in California: What You Need to Know

 Unconscionability: If the terms of the prenuptial agreement are extremely one-sided or oppressive, the agreement may be amended or set aside.

-Material change in circumstances: If there has been a significant change in circumstances since the prenuptial agreement was signed, such as the birth of a child or a significant change in income, the agreement may be amended or modified.
+The material change in circumstances: If there has been a significant change in circumstances since the prenuptial agreement was signed, such as the birth of a child or a significant change in income, the agreement may be amended or modified.

 Invalid provisions: If the prenuptial agreement contains provisions that are invalid or unenforceable under California law, the agreement may be amended or modified.